Travelling Salesman Problem: Python, C++ Algorithm

 Academic Solutions to TSP

-Computer scientists have spent years searching for an improved polynomial time algorithm for the Travelling Salesman Problem.
-Until now, the problem is still NP-hard.
+Computer scientists have spent decades searching for improved polynomial-time algorithms for the Travelling Salesman Problem.
+So far, TSP remains NP-hard.

 • The classical symmetric TSP is solved by the Zero Suffix Method.

-• The Biogeography‐based Optimization Algorithm is based on the migration strategy to solve the optimization problems that can be planned as TSP.
+• The Biogeography-based Optimization Algorithm uses migration strategies to solve optimization problems that map to TSP.

-• Multi-Objective Evolutionary Algorithm is designed for solving multiple TSP based on NSGA-II.
+• The Multi-Objective Evolutionary Algorithm is designed for multi-objective TSP and builds on NSGA-II.

-• The Multi-Agent System solves the TSP of N cities with fixed resources.
+• The Multi-Agent System approach solves TSP for N cities with fixed computational resources.

 Application of Traveling Salesman Problem

-Travelling Salesman Problem (TSP) is applied in the real world in both its purest and modified forms.
-Some of those are:
+The Travelling Salesman Problem shows up in the real world in both pure and modified forms.
+Some of the main applications are:

 Complexity Analysis of TSP

-Next, you’ll learn about Sieve of Eratosthenes Algorithm
+Next, learn about the Sieve of Eratosthenes Algorithm.